gmacev/Simple-Memory-Extension-MCP-Server/README.md

 # Simple Memory Extension MCP Server

 An MCP server to extend the context window / memory of agents.
 Useful when coding big features or vibe coding and need to store/recall progress, key moments or changes or anything worth remembering.
-Simply ask the agent to store memories and recall whenever you need or ask the agent to fully managed its memory (through cursor rules for example) however it sees fit.
+Simply ask the agent to store memories and recall whenever you need or ask the agent to fully manage its memory (through cursor rules for example) however it sees fit.

 ## Usage